 Top 5 destinations to escape the crowds

 You may know Europe for its big metropolises, like Paris, Rome and London.
 Look beyond these and you'll find a continent full of untouched nature, cosy cities and secret spots.
-When travel becomes possible again, social distancing measures will likely remain.
-But if you spread out to these less crowded spots, you'll have parks, lakes and mountains all to yourself, able to explore as if nothing had changed.
+The next time you travel, spread out to these 5 less crowded spots where you'll have parks, lakes and mountains all to yourself.

 1. Delphi, Greece

 Delphi is a must-visit for any history buff.
 Major archeological attractions like the Temple of Apollo and the Athenian Treasury are located in the area.
-Nestled at the foot of the spectacular slopes of Mount Parnassus, Delphi's attractions are located outdoors and away fromthe tourist traps of Athens.
+Nestled at the foot of the spectacular slopes of Mount Parnassus, Delphi's attractions are located outdoors and away from the tourist traps in Athens.
 Once you've walked the Sacred Way, you can hike further into the hills.
 You might even discover the Corycian Cave!

 2. Provence, France